bmendes3000/spring-amqp/README.md

-# Spring Boot with MongoDB
+# Spring AMQP communication with RabbitMQ

 This sample project has the objective of show the integration between the technologies:
  * spring-amqp